-Hi!
-I’m Kellie, Fostering Director at Hoof Woof and Meow Animal Rescue.
-I’m very excited that you’re interested in making the commitment to become a foster.
-Hundreds of dogs come across my desk each month and I wish I could save every single one.
-Unfortunately, we can only save dogs when we know that we have a place for them to stay while we work hard to find them a forever home.
+HWMAR is very excited that you’re interested in making the commitment to become a foster.
+There are thousands of dogs and cats out there looking for homes.
+Unfortunately, we can only save animals when we know that we have a place for them to stay while we work hard to find them a forever home.

-If you’re ready to make the commitment then complete the Foster Application and I’ll be in touch shortly to do a phone interview and give you more information about us and our process.
+If you’re ready to make the commitment, then complete the Foster Application and our Foster Coordinator will be in touch shortly to do a phone interview and give you more information about us and our process.

-If you’re on the fence but are seriously considering fostering, I’d urge you to fill out the Foster Application and then you and I can discuss your concerns and dig deeper into the type of animal you’d be willing to save and much more.
+If you’re on the fence but are seriously considering fostering, we urge you to fill out the Foster Application and then we can discuss your concerns and dig deeper into the type of animal you’d be willing to save and much more.

 We do require that ALL animals new to HWMAR be quarantined for 10 days from the other pets in the house to assure that they are healthy before meeting.
 We have a medical director who can assist you with medical questions should they arise.
-All fosters will be vaccinated (appropriate for their age), spayed/neutered, dewormed, and micro chipped.
+All fosters will be vaccinated (appropriate for their age), spayed/neutered, dewormed, and microchipped prior to adoption.
 We get some, if not all of this done prior to the animal arriving.

-We work with a professional trainer regularly who will assist you in ‘trouble shooting’ behavioral issues or training techniques for your dog such as house breaking, chewing, jumping, or dogs not getting along.
+We work with a professional trainer regularly who will assist you in troubleshooting behavioral issues.
+She can also provide you with training techniques for your dog such as house breaking, chewing, jumping, or dogs not getting along.
 Our foster coordinator is always available by phone or text as well.

 Yes and no. We do encourage fosters to give us their opinions after meeting potential adopters.
 Since the animal lives with you, you will know them best so your input is very important.
 We do however, have a process and we will choose the family that is best for the animal.
 If you have friends or family members that are interested in adopting, they must go through the process and be approved first.

-Yes, as the foster, you have first choice to adopt the animal.
+Yes, as the foster, you will have first choice to adopt the animal.
 We do ask that if you decide you want to adopt, to please let us know as soon as you feel this is the right choice for you and the animal.
-If someone expresses interest in adopting your foster animal, you will need to make the choice then so we can assist them in looking at other available dogs or cats.
+You must decide within the first 10 days if you choose to adopt your foster.
+After 10 days, we will process other applications for your foster.